 You are here

-Personal Branding: How to build the brand called 'You'
+Personal branding: How to build the brand called 'you'

 Looking beyond the hype, personal branding is an important consideration within the professional context.
 The pervasiveness of the internet and the flourish of social networking sites has made it essential for any professional with a presence on the internet and networking sites to mould and manage their personal brand.

-Why is personal brand important?
+Why is your personal brand important?